yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 According to epicboy, while an asynchronous GPU compute method is possible, the rules and limitations of compute shaders hinder its potential, most likely making it barely any better than regular GPU decoding with the compute units.

-Life would be so much easier if GPU vendors properly added native ASTC support on their GPUs… Your reporter would gladly take it over useless stuff like RGB, ugly plastic shrouds, or driver DVDs.
+Life would be so much easier if GPU vendors properly added native ASTC support to their GPUs… Your reporter would gladly take it over useless stuff like RGB, ugly plastic shrouds, or driver DVDs.

 NVIDIA, AMD, please consider adding native ASTC support.
 It’s certainly more useful than generating fake frames with disgusting artifacting.